JoaoMiranda-88237-UM/ESRG_class/README.md

     [DEVICE DRIVERS]
     -When client start (daemon), the raspberry pi 4 led on

-    -When client "close" connection, the raspberry pi 4 led on
+    -When client "close" connection, the raspberry pi 4 led off